aelanteno/sicp-exercises/exercise-2.42.md

 ### What does `safe?` do?

 It’s our job to define `safe?`.
-It’s used in the filter to choose the legal solutions from the potential solutions produced by the `flatmap`.
+It’s used in the filter to choose the safe solutions from the potential solutions produced by the `flatmap`.

-``safe?` takes two arguments: the number of columns and a list representing some queen positions.
+`safe?` takes two arguments: the number of columns and a list representing some queen positions.
 That list will be of length `k`.
 We know that the first `k` - 1 positions in the list are safe together, but we don’t know if the `k`th number in the list is safe with the others and that’s what we need `safe?` to find out.

 There are two things to check for: